Linouth/ShockAudio/README.md

 This firmware is used to make a network/bluetooth speaker using an ESP32.
 Plan is to make a custom PCB as well.

 ### Todo
-This Branch:
-- [ ] Test changes made in this new branch
-- [ ] Fix bugs found during testing

 General:
 - [ ] Sources should write directly to the context buffer, not first write to an intermediate buffer.